 All of the following must be considered when planning an international trip:

-Although travel to most countries is not restricted or prohibited, the Department of Treasury, Office of Foreign Assets Control (OFAC) broadly regulates and restricts interactions with certain countries (i.e., Cuba, Iran, North Korea and Syria).
+Although travel to most countries is not restricted or prohibited, the Department of Treasury, Office of Foreign Assets Control (OFAC) broadly regulates and restricts interactions with certain countries (i.e. Belarus, Cuba, Iran, North Korea, Russia, Syria and certain Regions of Ukraine.).

 These restrictions vary depending on the country and change frequently depending on economic and political relations.
 OFAC sanctions of embargoed countries prohibit the transfer of assets (any value) and other transactions.